 - Ludicrous Gibs: Instead of making a standard knife slash, the Hidden can deliver a powerful Pigsticker strike that kills in one hit, but leaves little for him to recover health off of afterwards.

 - One-Hit Kill: The pig stick.
+Many servers ban the pig stick as a result.

 - One-Man Army: The Hidden.